-Since some previous studies have already provided a list of identified KH events obtained from MESSENGER observations (Gershman et al., 2015; Sundberg et al., 2012), we first consider the nightside-duskside events (i.e., observed between 18:00 and 21:00 local time [LT]) extracted from their list (hereinafter referred to as Sundberg-Gershman [SG] events).
-Then we separately analyzed all data obtained during crossings of the nightside-duskside magnetopause observed between 19:00 and 21:00 LT and $\pm 30^{\circ}$ of the latitude from the equator during the whole MESSENGER orbital phase.
-Note that the southward IMF cases are excluded in this study because it is more difficult to identify KH waves and of its low occurrence at Mercury under that configuration (Liljeblad et al., 2014).
+Since some previous studies have already provided a list of identified KH events obtained from MESSENGER observations (Sundberg et al., 2012; Gershman et al., 2015), we first consider the nightside-duskside events (i.e., observed between 18:00 and 21:00 of Local Time (LT)) extracted from their list (hereinafter referred to as Sundberg-Gershman (SG) events).
+Then we separately analyzed all data obtained during crossings of the nightside-duskside magnetopause observed between 19:00 and 21:00 of LT to-, and +/- 30° of the latitude from the equator during the whole MESSENGER orbital phase.
+Note that the southward IMF cases are excluded in this study because it is more difficult to identify KH waves and of its low occurrence at Mercury under that configuration (Liljeblad et al., 2014)